 Brenner Scholarship Fund

 This fund was established in 1987 by the Energy Education Advisory Council.
 The Brenner Scholarship Fund is open to Klein students in any major in senior year, and the award amount varies.
 A 3.5 GPA is required.

 Donald H. Fey Memorial Scholarship Fund

 This fund provides scholarships to undergraduate or graduate students enrolled in the Klein College of Media and Communication who have financial need and are military veterans.

 George P. and Martina Jennings Endowed Scholarship Fund

 The fund was established in honor of the Jenningses by their family.
 The George P. and Martina Jennings Endowed Scholarship Fund is open to Klein students in any major in junior year; the award amount varies.
 Students must demonstrate financial need and a 3.0 GPA or higher is recommended.

 The John H. MacDonald Endowed Scholarship Fund

-In honor of Lew Klein, the Lew Klein Excellence in the Media Scholarship was established by H.F.
+In honor of the late Lew Klein, the Lew Klein Scholarship was established by H.F.
 “Gerry” and Marguerite Lenfest and Walter and Leonore Annenberg through the Annenberg Foundation.
 This scholarship requires awardees to be registered for academic credit for an independent study project, an internship or an internship program, or a study away program offered by Temple University.
-It’s open to all Klein College students in their sophomore, junior or senior year.
+It’s open to all Klein students in their sophomore, junior or senior year.
 A 3.0 GPA is required, and the award amount varies.
 Students are only eligible to receive this scholarship once during their college career.